By Nick Stephenson (Part Six of… Well, several).

 This course only opens up once or twice per year, and is the most in-depth training available for authors looking to really double down on their paid advertising.

-As a promotional partner for Mark’s Ads for Authors course, I’m offering $1,000+ of bonuses if you decide to enroll via my link.
+As a promotional partner for Mark’s Ads for Authors course, I’m offering an exclusive bundle of bonuses if you decide to enroll via my link.

 That’s because Mark will send me a commission if you do decide to enroll, so it’s only fair I offer something in return.